 In 2007, I started volunteering in Christian ministry.
 At first I was organising a year of 24-7 prayer across Greater Manchester with 134 churches involved and every hour of the year covered in prayer.
 I also worked on HOPE 08 in Greater Manchester as a volunteer and with Debra Green as a volunteer.

 The vision of getting every street in the UK covered in prayer, originally filled me with excitement, until I realised what a huge vision it was.
 Life circumstances were very difficult.
 I met with Carl Brettle, to see if he would take the vision on.
 He refused, but nine months later we got married.
 He has been helping me ever since.
 We formally launched at the National Day of Prayer, in Wembley stadium in 2012.

 Our vision is simple – pray, care, share.
 We want people to focus on prayer but also to get to know each other to make streets less lonely.
 In four years since we started the network, we’ve had fantastic testimonies.
 People said that they street became more friendly.
 Others said that the crime went down, that drug dealers moved out or people started going to the church.

 We believe there will be more people praying for their streets.
 Even if you think your prayer is only a small thing remember that it is important.

 If you want to know more, please sign up to pray for your street or to receive our weekly newsletter.

+Download your own 6-steps guide to going on a prayer walk If you’ve felt inspired by what Rebekah has said and you would like to go on your own prayer walk, sign up with your email below and download the guide*.
 If you’ve enjoyed reading this post, please consider leaving a comment.
-If you’ve felt inspired by what Rebekah has said and you would like to go on your own prayer walk, sign up with your email below and download a 6-steps guide how to organise your own prayer walk*.